 I don’t like camping.
-Going to bed shivering and waking up sweating doesn’t appeal to me much, and claustrophobia in a two-man tent isn’t fun either.
+Going to bed shivering and waking up sweating doesn’t appeal to me much, mind and claustrophobia in a two-man tent isn’t fun either.
 Don’t even mention the word ‘porta-loo’…But all this I will get over for Lounge on the Farm.

-For the past four years, thousands of people have invaded Merton Farm in Canterbury, with a view to enjoying laid-back choons and getting down to some serious lounging.
+For the past four years, sickness thousands of people have invaded Merton Farm in Canterbury, with a view to enjoying laid-back choons and getting down to some serious lounging.
 Despite it’s status as a ’boutique’ festival (one of The Time’s top twelve Boutique festivals, dontchaknow), there’s plenty to muck in with, down on the Farm.